How to Prepare for a CCTV Drain Inspection

 * Turn Off Appliances Connected to Your Drain System |

-What is a CCTV drain inspection?
+What exactly is what is CCTV drainage inspection?

 How long will an CCTV drain inspection last?